Fluid limit of a distributed ledger model with random delay: Introduction

-To better understand POW, consider the following description: first, a new vertex $A$ arrives and chooses one or more existing blocks in DAG to be attached to, and we call the selected blocks the parents of vertex $A$.
-Secondly, using information in $A$ and its parents, a question is generated.
-The user trying to upload this vertex $A$ will start solving this time consuming problem.
-Only after the question is solved (i.e. POW is completed), directed edges from $A$ to its parents are created, indicating that the POW for $A$ with its selected parents is finished, and therefore vertex $A$ is accepted into the DAG.
-The solution to the POW problem will also be stored in $A$ so that any changes in the data of $A$ or its parents will yield a different question such that the stored solution will no longer be correct and therefore all members of the ledger will know the altered data is invalid.
+To better understand POW, consider the following description: When a new vertex $A$ arrives, one or more existing vertices in the DAG will be chosen, which are called the parents of $A$.
+Using the information in $A$ and its parents, a problem is then generated, which is typically implemented with a hash function as described in Section 3 in \cite{back2002hashcash}.
+The user trying to publish this vertex $A$ will have to solve the problem and this process is called POW.
+Vertex $A$ is accepted into the DAG only after the POW is completed, with edges connecting it to its chosen parents.
+The solution to the POW problem is stored in $A$, ensuring that any alteration to the data in $A$ or its parents changes the problem.
+As a result, the stored solution becomes invalid, enabling users to detect tampered data.
 This mechanism helps users to verify the data in the ledger and protect its record from being doctored.
-In order to doctor a transaction in a vertex $B$, the actor would need to solve all of the POW problems again for that block and any following blocks that is connected to vertex $B$, which would require a tremendous amount of computational power.
-Therefore, as more and more vertices establish path(s) toward a block, this block becomes increasingly reliable and resistant to manipulation.
-When considering distributed ledger, if a vertex is linked by any future vertex, the transactions in it are considered verified since at least one POW is finished to secure the data.
-Figure \ref{kchoice_demon_graph1} provides an example of DAG.
+Once a vertex is attached by any future vertex, the transactions stored in the corresponding block are considered verified since at least one POW is finished to secure the data.
+Figure \ref{kchoice_demon_graph1} provides an example of a DAG.

+In 2008, blockchain \cite{Naka08,Zh17} was introduced as the first fully decentralized DL.
+In blockchain, each arriving block only attaches to one existing block that is the furthest from the root in the DAG, which is known as the longest chain protocol, hence leading to a linear chain structure.
+When there are multiple blocks with ongoing POWs, only one of them will be accepted into the system to maintain the chain structure and prevent double spending.
+Such a protocol requires a significant amount of computational power for POW and hence normally requires a transaction fee to compensate participants who contribute computational resources to solving the POW.

+The first version of IOTA \cite{Popov16} was an alternative to blockchain where the chain structure is no longer required and hence all honest blocks can be accepted into the system as long as their POWs are completed.
+Without the chain structure constraint, IOTA and other similar protocols are more challenging to analyze, particularly when accounting for POW delays.
+Tangle 2.0 \cite{muller2022tangle} was later introduced as a fully decentralized version of IOTA.
+This version includes a voting mechanism which replaces POW for achieving consensus.
+However, in Tangle 2.0, POW still exists in the sense that blocks are created using hash functions as described in Section IV.A in \cite{muller2022tangle}.